 Here are some bundling product display examples:

-In retail, customers often relate space with luxury—the amount of space in a store and in between products convey volumes.
+In retail, customers often relate space with luxury — the amount of space in a store and in between products conveys volumes.
 Just notice how luxury brands put a lot of space between displayed merchandise and how discount retailers tend to overfill their shelves with items.

 Organizing your storefront starts with creating a system for categorizing and displaying your products.
 This will largely depend on the type and volume of your products and the space you have to display them.
 For example, where a grocery store with lots of space and merchandise might want to use a categorical organization system, a clothing boutique with fewer items and less space might want to use color categories.

-Don’t worry; it can be more easily done than you think.
+It doesn’t have to be complicated.
 Most retailers just let one seasonal display replace another during its window of relevance rather than redoing an entire section of their store.

 There are a few things, however, to consider when using seasonal displays: